-E-commerce – is one of the first industry that started using all the benefits of Machine Learning.
+Machine learning solutions for e-commerce really helps-from inventory management to customer service.
 Zalando, Asos – companies that have entire artificial intelligence (AI), deep learning departments.
 They invest a lot of money to have better knowledge on their clients, personalize offers for a particular customer, improve customer experience and automate manual processes.

 1. Recommendation engine (recommender system)